Americans try to regroup as Europe has 5-3 lead in Ryder Cup

 Even so, he couldn’t contain a smile.

-Europe brought five rookies to Le Golf National who sure didn’t seem like them — Alex Noren and Fleetwood were the last two French Open champions on the Albatross Course — and certainly didn’t play like them.
+Europe brought five rookies to Le Golf National who sure didn’t seem like rookies — Alex Noren and Fleetwood were the last two French Open champions on the Albatross Course — and certainly didn’t play like that.

+His four captain’s picks have delivered six points, while the American picks have contributed one, by Tony Finau.

 “We’re really, really, really happy with how it’s gone these past two days,” Bjorn said.